nnsh93/JavaScript30-Challenges/Challenge #6 - Type Ahead/README.md

   }
 ```

-## To append matched data to search bar
+## To append matched data to suggestion unordered list element
 ```javascript
     // To append matched data to search bar function displayMatches() {